ROCm/rocm-install-on-windows/docs/how-to/install.rst

         .. important::

-            Running the installer requires Administrator Privileges.
+            Running the installer requires Administrator privileges.

-        To uninstall all components:
+        To uninstall all components, use the following code:

         ..  code-block:: shell